Intervention before the damage is done

 Once it gets to the point of law enforcement, the damage is already done.
 So we got together with the local council, schools, and businesses and formed D-Force, to work on preventing the harm in the first place.

-Ice is so much more addictive than any drug we’ve ever encountered before.
+The drug Methamphetamine is so much more addictive than any drug we’ve ever encountered before.
 My colleagues and I see its effects every day – good kids turning into troublemakers, in family violence, in burglaries to pay for the habit.
-And we are the ones who have to tell the parents that their child was found dead in a back alley from an overdose of methamphetamine.
+And we are the ones who have to tell the parents that their child was found dead in a back alley from an overdose of Methamphetamine.